Does An Overdraft Affect Your Mortgage Application?

 Get matched with a specialist broker today

-If you regularly fall into your overdraft, a broker can be the difference between getting accepted for a mortgage or rejected.
+If you regularly fall into your overdraft, a broker can be the difference between being accepted for a mortgage and being rejected.

-You’re best off seeking advice from a broker who specialises in helping borrowers with large overdrafts secure finance.
+You’re best off seeking advice from a broker specialising in helping borrowers with large overdrafts secure finance.
 Our broker matching service can connect you with the perfect expert who will help turn your dream of home buying into a reality.

-Give us a call on 0808 189 2301 or make an enquiry and get matched with an expert today for a free initial conversation.
+Call us on 0330 818 7026 or make an enquiry and get matched with an expert today for a free initial conversation.

 FAQs

 Yes.
-All overdrafts, whether authorised or unauthorised, are a type of loan so you need to be confident that you can afford to pay the money back, plus any fees and interest, if you decide to use one.
+All overdrafts, whether authorised or unauthorised, are loans, so you need to be confident that you can afford to pay the money back, plus any fees and interest if you decide to use one.

 Yes.
-If you regularly stray into your unauthorised overdraft, this could damage your credit rating, which in turn can make it harder to access other forms of credit in the future.
+If you regularly use your unauthorised overdraft, this could damage your credit rating, making it harder to access other forms of credit in the future.

 Ask a quick question